Responsibilities

 - Ability to oversee, monitor, and maintain network technologies such as DHCP, DNS, QoS, and VoIP.

-- Ability to plan, schedule, coordinate, and lead studies, special projects, and assignments.
+- Ability to plan, schedule, and coordinate and lead studies, special projects, and assignments.

 - Ability to evaluate and make recommendations on different network-related applications software packages.